tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 The purpose of Redfish feature driver is to do the synchronization job between Redfish service and BIOS.
 The operation of synchronization can be simply divided into two types:

 #### Provisioning resource
 Below is the flow diagram of provisioning platform configuration to Redfish service at BIOS resource.
-With the x-uefi-redfish configure language described in above section, Redfish feature driver collect all BIOS attributes from HII database and populated them to Redfish service.
+With the x-UEFI-redfish configure language described in above section, Redfish feature driver collect all BIOS attributes from HII database and populated them to Redfish service.
 ![provisioning](https://github.com/tianocore/edk2-redfish-client/blob/main/RedfishClientPkg/Documents/Media/redfish-call-flow-provisioning.svg?raw=true)